 - If the project requires a university space, the applicant must have confirmation of the space before receiving funding.

 - If the services of an external company or consultant are required, the project applicants must demonstrate why this expense is essential for success and keep these fees to a minimum.

 Desired Selection Criteria

-- The priorities of the projects are aligned with one or more of the University’s nine strategic directions.
+- The priorities of the project are aligned with one or more of the University’s nine strategic directions.

-- Funding for publications and conference travel will not be considered.
+- Funding for conference travel will not be considered.

 - Funds may not be used to cover current operating costs, deficits or on-going expenses of an existing project or service.